 In both cases, regular cleaning and care is advised in order to get the most out of your battery.
 Some customers are still using their batteries after 6+ months if they have been particularly well looked after.
 For our video guide to cleaning your batteries, check out our JAC Vapour YouTube Channel.

-How long will my e-cig battery last between charges?
+How long will my battery last between charges?

-This is something that really depends on a few different factors.
-Every user is different and how heavily they use their e-cigarette will have an effect on the battery life, however there are some things that you can control.
+This is something that really depends on a few various factors.
+Every user is different and how heavily they use their e-cigarette will affect the battery life, however there are some things that you can control.
 Using a battery with a larger capacity (mAh) will give you a longer life between charges. it's important to note that this will also increase the size of your battery.

 The smallest battery that we sell at present is a 55mm 150mAh V3i, which will give around 1.5 hours of heavy use.
 The largest pen-style battery that we offer is the 900mAh SERIES-S battery which will last most users most of a day before needing to be recharged.

 We also offer very high capacity IMR batteries for our SERIES-B devices, which can last for a day or even two with a Mouth To Lung tank, but around half a day with a sub-ohm Direct Lung tank being run at very high wattages.

 What customers need to work out for themselves is how much importance they place on portability and size, and how valuable a longer life battery is to them.
 If you would like any advice on a particular battery or kit, get in touch with our customer service team and we’ll be happy to help you make a decision.

 Why do people use electronic cigarettes?

 Everyone is different, but most people choose to use an e-cigarette so that they can move away from traditional cigarettes.
 E-cigarettes offer a healthier alternative to smoking, which is part of an informed lifestyle choice.